 Well, because not all horn speakers are the same, of course; just like not all box speakers and panel speakers are the same.
 Granted, horn speakers do have some recognizable features, but the horn on the R-15M, in particular, is such that it retains many of the good properties of the horn (watch this video if you want to hear a pro-horn argument) while minimizing the negatives.

 Still, this is by no means a flawless speaker, and the thing that particularly stood out as less than optimal was the driver integration.
 Being able to hear the sound switch between the horn and the woofer can be very jarring, and the R-15M does suffer from this a bit.
 It’s by no means unbearable, and you may not even pick up on it unless you’re an audiophile, but it is present, so we have to mention it.

 Again, the new R-51M does away with this completely, so if you don’t want to risk it, maybe just get the newer version.

 The bottom line is, if you want an analytical sound then you’d best avoid the R-15M, but if you want to invigorate your music with a sense of life and energy for a very affordable price, you can’t go wrong with these speakers.

 In conclusion, we have to give the Klipsch R-15M speakers an A for Awesome, as it just does so many things right.
 Overall, the sound is very rich and exciting, and it gives all frequencies a chance to shine.

-But what impresses us the most about the Klipsch R-15M is that we feel it shows the potential to bridge the gap between Klipsch fans and hater that the later R-51M delivers on.
-Now we’d like to clarify that the horn does have some characteristics that no amount of tinkering with will eliminate simply due to how it operates on a fundamental level.
+But what impresses us the most about the Klipsch R-15M is that we feel it shows the potential to bridge the gap between Klipsch fans and haters that the later R-51M delivers on.
+Now, we’d like to clarify that the horn does have some characteristics that no amount of tinkering with will eliminate, simply due to how it operates on a fundamental level.

 Definitely try these out first if you’re on the fence about horn speakers.
 But if you dismiss them without giving them a chance, you’re only doing yourself a disservice.